 My name is Eddie Hartnett, and I am the Storm Basketball Co-Director.
-Along with my role with Storm Basketball, I also coach for the 6th grade team with Storm and I am the Director of Programming with Hot Shots Sports.
+Along with my role with Storm Basketball, I also coach with Storm and I am the Director of Programming with Hot Shots Sports.
 I have worked with Hot Shots Sports and Storm Basketball since September 2019.

 Prior to working in my current role, I have coached basketball since 2006 at various locations.
 From 2006-2008, I worked with the Niles North Boys Feeder program as an assistant coach, while studying at Illinois State University for my undergraduate degree.
 After graduating in 2008, I worked with Evanston Girls Feeder Basketball from 2009-2010, grades 6-8, and then was moved to the new Evanston Boys Feeder program in 2010.
 With the Evanston Boys program, I coached various levels, 5th-7th grades, and helped develop a strong pool of players that wound up winning several conference, regional, sectional, and super sectional titles while playing for Evanston Varsity, several years later.